amtoaer

 Client#

-Since the installer already includes a web UI, why do you need to install a client separately?
+Since the installer already comes with a web UI, why do you need to install a client separately?

-You see, web browsers have limited support for video formats.
-Therefore, when a browser encounters a video format that it does not support, the Jellyfin server needs to transcode the video into a format that the browser can decode, resulting in unnecessary overhead.
+You see, the video formats supported by web browsers are relatively limited.
+Therefore, when a web browser encounters a video format that it doesn't support, the Jellyfin server needs to transcode the video into a format supported by the browser before handing it over to the browser for decoding.
+This can cause unnecessary overhead.
 Therefore, it is recommended to install a client locally to handle all the decoding work.
 This not only reduces the server load but also allows you to make better use of hardware performance (hardware decoding).

-Here is a list of clients officially recommended by Jellyfin, and users are free to choose.
+Here is a list of clients officially recommended by Jellyfin.
+Users can choose freely.

 What is Scraping and How to Improve Scraping Success Rate?#

-After installation and adding media libraries, theoretically, you should be able to enjoy the benefits.
+After installation and adding media libraries, in theory, you should be able to enjoy the benefits of Jellyfin.
 As long as you update the source files of your TV series and wait for Jellyfin to automatically refresh the metadata (or manually refresh it), the changes in the source files will be synchronized to the Jellyfin media library.
-However, ideals are abundant, but reality is harsh.
-To fully utilize Jellyfin, you still need to be somewhat involved in managing the source files of your TV series.
-And the reason is scraping.
+However, ideals are often far from reality.
+To fully utilize Jellyfin, you still need to be somewhat involved in managing your TV series source files.
+And the reason for that is scraping.

-Matching the video files in the folder and obtaining information such as cover images, descriptions, ratings, and cast and crew from an open database.
+Matching the video files in the folders and obtaining information such as cover images, descriptions, ratings, and cast and crew from an open database.

-In most cases, the success rate of scraping movies is quite high, so I will mainly focus on TV series.
+In most cases, scraping movies has a high success rate, so I will mainly focus on TV series.
 Scraping failures can generally be divided into two types:

 1. Unable to obtain video information from the video folder.